doselect/ccplatform-docs/source/index.md

 Some fancy name for the problem.
 If the problems are part of a hackathon, the name should go along with the theme of the hackathon.
 ### Problem statement
 This explains the problem.
 The problem description should be interesting and easy to follow.
+### Image(s) (optional)
+Include image(s) if you think the problem can be better explained using them.
 ### Input format
 The description of input for the problem.
 This should also contain constraints.
 ### Output format
 The format of the Output
 ### Sample test cases
-Sample input test cases which will give better understanding
+Sample input test cases which will give better understanding.
+Include image(s) if it can be explained better using them.
 ### Editorial
 Explanation of solution to the problem.
 ### Solution